EMSC-CSEM/Earthquake_Sequence_Mayotte_2018_2021/readme.md

-# Earthquake sequence in Mayotte between May 10th 2018 and December 2019
+# Earthquake sequence in Mayotte between May 10th 2018 and April 2021

 ## Introduction